Virginia Welcomes

 The Board supports educational programs and provides easy access to industry resources, helping riders, trainers, and businesses grow.
 From continuing education to events and business listings, we connect Virginia’s equestrian community while welcoming competitors from across the country.

-Driving Growth Through Research and Economic Impact
+and Economic Impact

 Strengthening Virginia’s horse industry by conducting economic impact studies, analyzing key data, and supporting equine research.
 These efforts attract funding, guide development, and highlight the industry’s contributions to agriculture, recreation, and employment—ensuring a thriving future for Virginia’s equestrian community.